-For more advanced users, there’s also the Luno Exchange – which charges much lower fees (max 0.1%).
-The only caveat is that the trading volume is quite low for GBP trading pairs compared to dominant alternatives like Coinbase Pro.
+- For more advanced users, there’s also the Luno Exchange – which charges much lower fees (max 0.1%).
+The only caveat is that the trading volume is quite low for GBP trading pairs compared to the best cryptocurrency exchanges out there.

 Luno seems perfect for beginners.

 Give it a shot yourself.
 Verification was almost instantly sorted for me.

 Have a question you want to ask us about Luno?
 Or just want to share your experience?

 Hey Dean, I like your review on Luno exchange platform.
 The crypto exchange is no longer functional in Nigeria, ever since the Central Bank (CBN) banned banks from accepting crypto transactions.
 But so far, so good… Luno was great option though.

 Thanks for letting me know – I’ve made some small edits to reflect this change.
 According to this, it still sounds like Nigerians can trade, store, and send cryptocurrencies on Luno – but are restricted from depositing or withdrawing Nigerian Naira.